Otis Waygood

 Otis Waygood was a blues band in the 1960s in Salisbury, Rhodesia (now Harare, Zimbabwe).
-The original members were Benny Miller, Rob Zipper, Alan Zipper, Leigh Sagar, Angus McLean and Billy Toon.
+The original members were Benny Miller, Rob Zipper, Alan Zipper, Leigh Sagar, Ivor Rubenstein, Angus McLean and Billy Toon.

 History

 In November 1969, Rob & Alan Zipper, Ivor Rubenstein and Leigh Sagar travelled to Cape Town in South Africa, with all of their gear, for a playing holiday.
 They were invited to play at the Battle of the Bands at Green Point Stadium and were extremely well received.
 This led to an invitation to a residency in a Johannesburg club and then to their being signed up by the Clive Calder-Ralph Simon management team who produced the group's first album in two days.
 They had a recording contract with EMI and undertook three national tours, playing at city halls in almost every city in South Africa, Rhodesia and Mozambique.

 Singer and flautist, Martin Jackson, had a brief spell in the line-up during this period but left in November 1970 and was replaced by Harry Paulus.
 Bennie Miller, the guitarist from Salisbury (now Harare), originated the group but left in 1969 when the band went to South Africa.
 He rejoined briefly at the end of 1970 and mid 1972.